ohlemacher/pychallenge/README.md

         - a = [1, 11, 21, 1211, 111221,
     - Solution:
         - I had no idea what this sequence was and had to google it, though I had first guessed wrongly that the numbers were in base 3.
-        - Turns out this is the look-say sequence
+        - Turns out this is the look-say sequence which was developed by John Conway.
     - Solution:
         - Use regex to find the numbers that match "^(%s+)".
 Do this in a for loop sliding through the number.
 As you slide, skip the repeats.
         - Create the next iteration by writing the length and the number as you slide.
         - Answer: 5808